-Video shows naked resident, fans blowing in nursing home where 8 died
+Video shows naked woman in sweltering nursing home where 8 died

 The 34-second recording shows a couple in a room at The Rehabilitation Center at Hollywood Hills in Hollywood, with a fan sitting on a nightstand, blowing air across the room and a window cracked open slightly.

-According to the family member who shot the video, those two nursing home residents received medical treatment and are recovering
+According to the family member who shot the video, those two nursing home residents received medical treatment and are recovering.

 City officials said eight others died.
 A criminal investigation is underway by Hollywood police; officials with the facility said staff members are cooperating with it and other inquiries.